Exploring the Different Types of Scholarships in 2025

 Example:

-- Erasmus Mundus Joint Master Degrees (EU): Offers full scholarships for master’s students studying in Europe.
+• Erasmus Mundus Joint Master Degrees (EU): Offers full scholarships for students studying in Europe.

-- Fulbright Program (USA): Provides funding for international students studying in the U.S.
+• Fulbright Program (USA): Provides funding for international students wishing to study in the United States.

 How to Choose the Right Scholarship